10 Composting Facts – Statistics and Data in 2023

 It’s due to the industry’s expansion into new markets, rising demand for eco-friendly products, and the growing population.
 Besides, the rise in the per capita income levels has contributed to the growth of the compost market.

-The increasing number of community recycling centers and growing industrial application of compost are other factors that are expected to boost the growth of the compost market in the future.
+The increasing number of community recycling centers and the growing industrial applications of compost are other factors expected to boost the growth of the compost market.

 The Country with Most Compost and Benefactors of Compost